Foss the waterfall at Síða farm by the Ring Road

 Foss is mentioned in the Book of Settlement

-The farm is mentioned in the Book of Settlement and has thus been here since Iceland's times of settlement in the 9th century.
-Placed in front of beautiful cliffs with its stunning small waterfall, it is hard to pass by without noticing.
-The farm takes its name after the waterfall that comes from a lake, Þórutjörn, on the top of the cliffs.
-The cliffs are accessible at a steep walking path right by the waterfall and are worth walking.
-From the top, the view is spectacular.
-Although the waterfall doesn't have a lot of water, it is one of the most photographed waterfalls in Iceland.
+The farm is referenced in the Book of Settlement, indicating its presence since the settlement of Iceland in the 9th century.
+Situated in front of breathtaking cliffs with a charming small waterfall, it is difficult to overlook.
+The farm is named after the waterfall, which originates from a lake called Þórutjörn at the top of the cliffs.
+A steep walking path beside the waterfall allows access to the cliffs, and the hike is worthwhile.
+The view from the top is magnificent.
+Despite the waterfall's modest water flow, it remains one of the most photographed waterfalls in Iceland.

 The blown-away waterfall